web-illinois/ilw-page-title/README.md

 ## Overview

 The Illinois theme component ilw-page-title provides a background image and gradient overlay options for the text of the title of a particular web page.
-It is designed to accomodate the page breadcrumbs.

 The page title should be added in an ```<h1>``` tag.
 The background image can be added using the slot "background".
 The image should be added as an ```<img>``` tag.